Configuring SSL/TLS Connection Made Easy

 SSLContext from Netty's library instead of the one from the JDK.

-The above example could be replaced with the following code snippet:
+The vanilla java example of earlier could be replaced with the following code snippet:

 Other configurations are also possible: